 Customers in Chula Vista, National City and Bonita are asked to continue voluntary water conservation, up to ten percent.
-Like most water agencies in Southern California, the imported water supply to Sweetwater Authority was reduced beginning July 1, 2009.
-However, unlike most other agencies, Sweetwater Authority is encouraging customers to meet water reduction goals through community outreach and education programs, without penalties or mandatory water use restrictions.
+Sweetwater Authority is encouraging customers to meet water reduction goals through community outreach and education programs, without penalties or mandatory water use restrictions.

 Have you ever wondered how much water your household is consuming?
 Try this new tool and see the results. http://www.sdcwa.org/water-calculator

-You can request a history report of your water usage along with a Free water survey by calling our Water Efficiency line (619) 409-6779.
+You can request a history report of your water usage along with a Free water survey of your property by calling our Water Efficiency line (619) 409-6779.

 FREE, Water Efficient Landscape Plans